jendralhxr/libeemd/README.md

-libeemd – a C library for performing the ensemble empirical mode decomposition
+libeemd – a C/C++ library for performing the ensemble empirical mode decomposition
 ===================================